 But my pet peeve goes beyond criticizing my restaurant meals, if criticism is necessary.
 It’s about the MENUS at these restaurants.

 Menus serve a purpose.
 At least, they should.
 They should inform about the dish, whether an appetizer, entrée, or side dish.
 They should also be seasonally oriented.
-I don’t expect a restaurant to change menus daily, just make sure they’re seasonal.
+I don’t expect a restaurant to change menus daily, but maybe with the 4 seasons?.
 A strawberry salad on a menu when it’s January makes me crazy.

 On a menu, a dish should be described much like you’d describe a recipe.
 The major ingredients listed first, followed by anything significant.
 And that dish should be under a clear heading of Salad, or Appetizer, so you know what category of dish it is.
 The little plate big plate thing can be confusing unless you have a good waiter.

 So as I mentioned, my husband and I were out of town and excited to have a few great meals.
 We typically make travel plans around restaurant reservations.

 At lunch, the same lunch where I had the awful cold salad, Hubs chose the chicken strudel, as you can see in the photo below, under SMALL PLATES (which means many different things to different restaurants):

 When this dish was served to my husband, he nearly passed out.
-The whole strudel was absolutely smothered with balsamic vinegar, which clearly isn’t listed in the menu description.
+The whole strudel was smothered with balsamic vinegar, which clearly isn’t listed in the menu description.

 He hates vinegar, and he could hardly find any piece of chicken that wasn’t brown from the vinegar.
 There was too much vinegar for me, even, and I’m a vinegar lover.
 And why would balsamic vinegar be poured over a dish that is clearly a Southwestern dish?